-I would accept as consistent an argument that if you’re going to tackle the subject of suicidality, then you need to do it unflinchingly.
+Speaking for myself, I would accept as consistent an argument that if you’re going to tackle the subject of suicidality, then you need to do it unflinchingly.
 Don’t glamorise it.
 Don’t imply, or allow the viewer to infer, that suicide is a happy solution; that it’ll make things better.
 Don’t leave them the belief that it is, as the notorious theme song from M*A*S*H long held, painless for anyone concerned.
 This may well have been the intention of 13RW’s screenwriters, as it was for filmmaker Murali K. Thalluri, who included a similar scene in his 2006 independent film 2:37, also based in a high school, and attracted similar controversy.

 It’s commonly held that a big part of the problem with regard to suicidality and self-harm is society’s reluctance to talk about them.
 We tend to avoid such issues; we hide them away and treat them as taboo.
 Understandably, perhaps: they’re scary and distressing topics.
 Many people now argue that these are things we shouldn’t be afraid to talk about — that they affect so many people it simply makes no sense to keep all those people silent and isolated.